Freudental

-Freudental is a municipality in the district of Ludwigsburg, Baden-Württemberg, Germany.
+Freudental (/de/) is a municipality in the district of Ludwigsburg, Baden-Württemberg, Germany.

 History

 Freudental was first mentioned in 1304 in the stock records of the hospital in Esslingen.
 Similar to Besigheim and Löchgau it belonged to the Marquis of Baden, as a result of the Bavarian Succession War of 1504 it fell under Duke Ulrich of Württemberg and under the stewardship of the bailiff of Besigheim Konrad Schenk von Winterstetten.
 After changes and fragmentation of local government (1590/92 to 1685 Schaffelitzky of Mukkadell) in 1685 the town was solely owned by the Duke of Württemberg - Frederick Charles but soon sold again, to Baron Johann Gottlob von Zobel of Giebelstadt heir owner of the place.
 His heirs in turn sold the town in 1727 at the Landeshofmeisterin Wilhelmine of Würben.
 Around 1731–1733 Duke Eberhard Louis, acquired the town.
 The town was not incorporated into the Duchy of Württemberg, but protected as 'Hofkammergut' in the Württemberg 'Kameralverwaltung'.
 When the Württemberg Oberamt Besigheim was dissolved in 1938, Freudental came within the district of Ludwigsburg, where it remains.